Kong/kongponents/docs/components/table.md

   },
   methods: {
     sortFieldHelper (key) {
-      const {sortKey, sortOrder, items } = this.sortField(key, this.sortKey, this.sortOrder, this.tableOptions.data)
+      const {sortKey, sortOrder, items } = this.defaultSorter(key, this.sortKey, this.sortOrder, this.tableOptions.data)
       this.sortKey = sortKey
       this.sortOrder = sortOrder
     }